-Our researchers identified Geico and State Farm as the carriers with the best auto insurance rates for seniors in Arkansas.
+Our researchers identified State Farm and Safeco as the carriers with the best auto insurance rates for seniors in Arkansas.
 Our study used a driver who was 65 years old and commuted 4,000 miles per year.

 Our study looked at the car insurance rates for males and females from five zip codes throughout the state of Arkansas.
 Our default driver was age 29 and commuted 12,000 annual miles in a 2014 Toyota Corolla.
 Our estimates for the teen driver category are based on the minimum auto insurance requirements in Arkansas, but the estimates for all other groups are based on 50/100/25 liability coverage and 50/100/25 uninsured motorist coverage.

 What Is The Minimum Auto Insurance Coverage Required In Arkansas?